Skip to main content

 • GABA (Gamma-Aminobutyric Acid) ∞ As the primary inhibitory neurotransmitter, GABA’s role is to calm the nervous system, reduce anxiety, and promote relaxation.
 A metabolite of progesterone, called allopregnanolone, is one of the most potent positive modulators of GABA receptors in the brain, essentially acting as a natural tranquilizer.

 These connections are not abstract concepts; they are tangible biological realities.
 The fatigue and low motivation a man with declining testosterone experiences are linked to diminished dopamine signaling.
-The anxiety and sleep disturbances a woman may face during perimenopause are often a direct result of falling levels, which disrupt serotonin and GABA function respectively.
+The anxiety and sleep disturbances a woman may face during perimenopause are often a direct result of falling estrogen and progesterone levels, which disrupt serotonin and GABA function respectively.

 By viewing your symptoms through this lens, you can begin to see them not as personal failings, but as signals from a system in need of recalibration.